Muslim presence in medieval France: The Massif des Maures: The return of the Moors

 The years 880 and 890 mark a turning point in the Muslim strategy.
 Muslims came from Alicante and settled near Saint-Tropez in the Freinet area (today's cantons of Grimaud and Saint-Tropez) and from there spread throughout the Alps.
 This "stronghold" has never been found; it is not proven to this day that this "contingent" was permanent: it may have been a question of temporary, one-off operations and occupations.

 Muslims may have given name to the neighboring village of Ramatuelle; Évariste Lévi-Provençal, who is not a toponymist, derives the toponym Ramatuelle from the Arabic Rahmat-ûllah (or Rahmatu-Allah) "divine mercy", but not to the Massif des Maures, nor to the Maurienne, where part of the Muslim community settled in the Arc valley, "The name Maurienne does not find its origin in the word "Maure", relating to the incursions of the tenth century Saracens.
 Mentioned by Gregory of Tours in the 6th century, it is rather a derivative of the Latin Malus Rivus, bad stream, which evolved into mau riou/rien.
 Indeed, the river Arc is known for its floods."

 One of the most deadly raids took place in Upper Provence and in the Apt region in 896.
 For almost a century, they lived in the country, looting and ransoming it.

 In 923, the Muslims, who had landed in the Massif des Maures, were unable to take Marseille, but they did devastate the Abbey of St Victor.
 The bishop of Marseille left the city to take refuge in Arles.
 Several alliances and misalliances with local princes followed, until the final break with the viscounts of Marseille.

 In 929, the Emirate of Cordoba became the Caliphate of Cordoba.

 During the nights of the 21st to the 22nd of August 973, the Moors took Maïeul, the abbot of Cluny, prisoner at the Châtelard bridge, near Orsières in Valais.
 The Moors thought that by kidnapping him, they could obtain an important ransom.
 Since 921, the Muslim bands, coming from Provence, had taken control of many important passages in the western Alps (other sourcesclaim that the Franks had installed them there to block the Lombards) including the Mont-Joux pass that the abbot had just crossed before being recognized and taken.
 The monks of Provence succeeded in collecting the requested ransom.
 Keeping their word, the Saracens freed their hostage.

 In September, William and Rotbold, sons of Count Boson II, rallied all the nobility of Provence, but also of Viennois and Nice.
-At the head of the Provençal ost reinforced by the troops of Ardouin, Count of Turin, they tracked down the Moors whom they crushed during the Battle of Tourtour in 973, then drove them out of their fortified bases in Provence.
+At the head of the Provençal host reinforced by the troops of Ardouin, Count of Turin, they tracked down the Moors whom they crushed during the Battle of Tourtour in 973, then drove them out of their fortified bases in Provence.
 The precise site of the battle remains unknown.